Vajk93/flyo/README.md

 And here is my work:
 https://vajk93.github.io/flyo/

-I made it for practice and having some sun.
+I made it for practice and having some fun.